muehmar/gradle-openapi-schema/README.md

 This is a gradle plugin to generate Java code given an openapi 3.x specification.
 Unlike other codegen tools, this focuses only on the `#/component/schema` section.
 It generates immutable classes and special builder classes to support a safe way creating instances.
-The data classes supports JSON conversions via jackson.
+The data classes support JSON conversions via jackson.

 * Immutable Java classes.
 * Special builder pattern for safe creation of instances.